9600-0016/01 – Introduction to Quantum Computing (IQC)

 Summary

-This is a basic course in quantum computing, which deals with the basic elements of quantum computational theory without assuming knowledge of quantum physics.
-The introduction to quantum theory from the point of view of computer science begins with an explanation of the most necessary concepts in order to demonstrate several elementary examples of quantum acceleration, as well as basic applications: Shor's factorization and Grover's search algorithm and error correction.
-Theoretical knowledge is then demonstrated practically on a quantum computer (simulator) - Atos myQLM or IBM Qiskit.
+This course is an introductory class in quantum computing, focusing on the fundamental elements of quantum computational theory without assuming prior knowledge of quantum physics.
+The introduction to quantum theory from the perspective of computer science begins with an explanation of the essential concepts, aiming to demonstrate several elementary examples of quantum speedup as well as core applications: Shor’s factorization algorithm, Grover’s search algorithm, and quantum error correction.
+Theoretical knowledge is then demonstrated in practice on a quantum computer (simulator), such as IBM Qiskit or NVIDIA CUDA-Q.

 Compulsory literature: